-- A. The three variables must be declared as global.
-If they are not, the driver will not be able to find their data segment.
-Most programming languages only use the data segment for global variables, which is permanent storage.
-Variables declared in procedures are usually allocated on the stack, which is temporary storage. - B. The driver expects parameters to be integer type variables and will write to and read from the variables on this assumption.
-The driver will not function properly if non-integer variables are used in the call. - C. The variables should be passed by reference.
-The driver expects offsets of the variables so that data may be returned when required. - D. The passed variables are positional.
+- a.
+The three variables must be declared as global.
+When variables are declared global, the data segment register of the processor will contain the segment of these variables, and the driver is designed to use this segment.
+If variables are declared locally, the stack is the segment for the variables.
+The driver would still use the data segment, which would cause it to write or read data in the wrong area of memory. - b.
+The driver expects parameters to be integer type variables and will write to and read from the variables on this assumption.
+The driver will not function properly if non-integer variables are used in the call. - c.
+The variables should be passed by reference.
+The driver expects offsets of the variables so that data may be returned when required. - d.
+The passed variables are positional.
 That is, the variables must be specified in the sequence (task, parameters, status).
-Their location is derived sequentially from the variable pointers on the stack. - E. The driver will not function properly if arithmetic functions (+, -, x, etc) are specified within the variable list bracket.
+Their location is derived sequentially from the variable pointers on the stack. - e.
+The driver will not function properly if arithmetic functions (+, -, x, etc) are specified within the variable list bracket.